NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

 a public Rsync and web server running at all times to make your certificate and ROAs available to the world.

-At this time, none of the RIRs offer RPKI publication as a service for members, though some have it on their roadmap.
-Currently, only the Brazilian registry NIC.br provides an RPKI repository server for their members.
+At this time, only APNIC offers RPKI publication as a service for members, upon request.
+Most other RIRs have it on their roadmap.
+NIC.br, the Brazilian NIR, provides an RPKI repository server for their members as well.
 As a result, in most cases you will have to publish your certificate and ROAs yourself, as described in the :ref:`doc_krill_publication_server` section.